 The Concept

 This piece is a combination of sculpture, animation and performance.
 Essentially, our goal is to explore the fundamental difference between the performing and the plastic arts.
 For better and for worse, the performer is inherently dependent on their own presence; Their work simply does not exist without them.
-Like Narcissus, it is electrifying - yet temporary.
+Like Narcissus, it is breathtaking - yet temporary.

 As a plastic artist, it is my privilege to not be present when my work is observed - it is independent of me and must therefore bear praise, criticism or ridicule on its own while I go and have a drink with friends.
 My work is not me.
 Like Echo, my work is everlasting, but weak, it is an imitation, it is not real.
 Could a sculpture ever have the magnetic power of a living, breathing human being in the midst of their creation?
 This is the basis for our attempt to combine and mirror these two sides of art.